Eye floaters, flashes and spots

 Laser treatment for floaters

-A relatively new laser procedure called laser vitreolysis has been introduced that is a much safer alternative to vitrectomy for eye floater treatment.
+A relatively new laser procedure called laser vitreolysis has been introduced that is a much safer alternative to vitrectomy for treating floaters.

 In this in-office procedure, a laser beam is projected into the eye through the pupil and is focused on large floaters, which breaks them apart and/or frequently vaporises them so they disappear or become much less bothersome.

-To determine if you can benefit from laser vitreolysis to get rid of eye floaters, your optician will consider several factors, including your age, how quickly your symptoms started, what your floaters look like and where they are located.
+To determine if you can benefit from laser vitreolysis to get rid of floaters, your optometrist will consider several factors, including your age, how quickly your symptoms started, what your floaters look like and where they are located.

 Many floaters in patients younger than age 45 may be located too close to the retina and can't be safely treated with laser vitreolysis.
 Patients with sizable eye floaters located farther away from the retina are better suited to the procedure.

 An ophthalmologist who performs laser vitreolysis also will evaluate the shape and borders of your eye floaters.
 Those with "soft" borders often can be treated successfully.
 Likewise, sizable floaters that appear suddenly as a result of a posterior vitreous detachment often can be successfully treated with the laser procedure.